prestontw/bazel-rust-guided-experiment/src/README.md

 But I think there still could be some work on building projects that work with `cargo` in `bazel`.

-> :facepalm: Maybe `cargo-raze`, another tool for integrating `cargo` and `bazel`
+> 🤦‍♂️ Maybe `cargo-raze`, another tool for integrating `cargo` and `bazel`
 > works better for this.
 > But I also ran into problems using `cargo-raze`...
 > Maybe I'll look into it again another time.
 >
-> I think really, the tradeoff comes down to the work needed to adapt
+> I think, really, the tradeoff comes down to the work needed to adapt
 > your directory structure to what `bazel` is expecting
 > vs the caching that `bazel` gives you.